nominal-systems/dmi/docs/providers/provider-capabilities.md

   - The provider must be able to return a list of unacknowledged orders for a user, including the status of the order and the unique identifier returned when the order was created.
 - **Order Acknowledgment**
   - The provider must provide a mechanism to acknowledge an order, using the unique identifier returned when the order was created.
-  - Unacknowledged orders should not be returned in the order retrieval endpoint.
+  - Acknowledged orders should not be returned in the order retrieval endpoint.
 - **Result Retrieval**
   - The provider must be able to return a list available results for a user, including the status of the result, a unique identifier for the result and a reference to the originating order.
   - The status of the should reflect the current stage in the diagnostic process and should have an identifiable set of final statuses.